blumixid/docs/admin/index.md

 There are three APIs that you can use to register or create a new service, update a service, and delete a service.

-All APIs are relative to <code>https://console.&lt;subdomain&gt;.bluemix.net/</code>.
+All APIs are relative to <code>https://console.&lt;subdomain&gt;.chinabluemix.net/</code>.

 <dl>
 <dt><strong>&lt;subdomain&gt;</strong></dt>
 <dd>This value is the name of your local or dedicated instance.
-The subdomain name for your {{site.data.keyword.Bluemix}} instance was
+The subdomain name for your {{site.data.keyword.Bluemix_notm}} instance was
 assigned during onboarding.</dd>
 </dl>